Ambo2/data-analysis-and-visualization-react-component/README.md

 A sample validator component that checks if all data items are numeric.
 See the implementation in [`NumericValidator.jsx`](./src/NumericValidator.jsx).

-#### ParableAnalyzer
+#### DensityAnalyzer

 A sample analyzer component calculates the density estimation data items.
-See the implementation in [`ParableAnalyzer.jsx`](./src/ParableAnalyzer.jsx).
+See the implementation in [`ParableAnalyzer.jsx`](./src/DensityAnalyzer.jsx).

 Another approach could involve returning points for a  Kernel Density plot.
 But not in this simple example.